AdobeDocs/advertising.en/help/dsp/campaign-management/placements/placement-manage-bid-multipliers.md

 ---
 # Manage Bid Multipliers for Placements

 You can create and manage bid multipliers, by which a bid is multiplied to increase or decrease the bid, for your existing placement targets of [eligible target types](#bid-multiplier-by-target).
-You can either manually edit bid multiplier values or upload a spreadsheet with values.
+You can either manually edit bid multiplier values for one placement or upload a spreadsheet with values for one or more placements.

 By default, the bid multiplier for a target is 1.00, which means that the bid isn't adjusted for that target.
 Values can range from 0.10 to 10.00.
 For example, a bid modifier of 0.5 decreases a USD 6 bid to USD 3 (0.5 x 6).
 When an auction qualifies for multiple bid modifiers, all of the applicable bid modifiers are multiplied.
 Bid modifiers never increase the bid to more than the maximum bid.

 You can set bid multipliers (with values other than 1.00) for a [limited number of targets](#bid-multiplier-limits-by-target).

 This feature works with your existing placement targets.
 To change the selected targets for your placements, see "[Edit Placements](/help/dsp/campaign-management/placements/placement-edit.md)."

+## Manage the Bid Multipliers for a Single Placement

+You can either manually edit values or upload a spreadsheet for a single placement.

 1. In the main menu, click **[!UICONTROL Campaigns]**.